chaitan28/k8s_directory/deployment/deploy.md

 # Kubernetes Deployments Guide

 ### Deployments
 Deployments are used by 99.99% of people to deploy their applications.
 They include ReplicaSets and Pods.
+### Features of Deployments
+- Rolling Updates: Perform updates to Pods in a controlled manner. <br>
+- Rollback: Revert to previous versions in case of issues.  <br>
+- Scaling: Adjust the number of Pod replicas.  <br>
+- Self-healing: Automatically replace failed or unhealthy Pods.  <br>

 ### DaemonSets
 DaemonSets ensure that a pod is run on each node in the cluster.
 This is typically used for log collection and monitoring.